-Effective November 22, 2022, as the Company continued constructing its second production line in Delta, BC, the Company entered into an amendment (the "Amended Senior Facility") to the existing senior debt facilities with BDC and FCC.
+In 2022, as the Company continued constructing its second production line in Delta, BC, the Company entered into an amendment (the "Amended Senior Facility") to the existing senior debt facilities with BDC and FCC.
 Both lenders agreed to provide the Company with up to an additional \$12.0 million, in total, of senior debt financing, at variable rates, funded equally between lenders.

-Only interest will be paid on the outstanding balances monthly prior to July 1, 2024, for both the BDC and FCC Term Loans.
-Principal repayments for both loans commence on July 1, 2024 and will be repaid in monthly installments until both loans mature on June 1, 2034.
-Early principal repayment is available subject to conditions.
+Only interest was to be paid on the outstanding balances monthly prior to July 1, 2024, for both the BDC and FCC Term Loans.
+Principal repayments for both loans were to commence on July 1, 2024, and repaid in monthly installments until both loans mature on June 1, 2034.
+Effective June 2024, pursuant to an amendment, interest-only payments will continue until December 31, 2024.
+Monthly installments covering both principal and interest will begin on January 1, 2025.
+The loans will be repaid in monthly installments until their maturity on June 1, 2034.
+An early repayment of the principal remains an option, subject to certain conditions.
+The change in the agreement terms is treated as modification accounting under IFRS 9.
+There was no gain or loss recognized related to this change in the agreement terms.

-Notes to the Condensed Consolidated Interim Financial Statements For the Three Months ended March 31, 2024 and 2023
+Notes to the Condensed Consolidated Interim Financial Statements For the Three and Six Months ended June 30, 2024 and 2023